Embedding Columns

 Dataset should have a Unique ID column

-An API key to connect a LLM Provider (OpenAI)
+An API key to connect a embedding model provider (OpenAI or Gemini)

 How to create an Embedding Column